Earl Campbell

-Early life and high school
+Early life

 Earl Christian Campbell was born to Ann and Bert "B.C."
 Campbell, on March 29, 1955, in Tyler, Texas, leading to the nickname, "the Tyler Rose" later in his career.
 He was the sixth of 11 siblings.
 Bert Campbell died when Earl was 11 years old.
-He began playing football in fifth grade as a kicker, but moved to linebacker in sixth grade after watching Dick Butkus, whom he modeled his playing style after.
+Campbell began playing football in fifth grade as a kicker, but moved to linebacker in sixth grade after watching Dick Butkus, whom he modeled his playing style after.
 Ann Campbell attempted to persuade Earl not to play football in high school.
 "I dis-encouraged Earl," she said.
 "But he always loved football."
-In 1973, he led the Corky Nelson–coached John Tyler High School to the Texas 4A State Championship (4A then was the largest classification in the state).
-That season, he was named Mr. Football USA as he was adjudged the national high school player of the year.
+In 1973, Campbell led the Corky Nelson–coached John Tyler High School to the Texas 4A State Championship (4A then was the largest classification in the state).
+That season, Campbell was named Mr. Football USA as he was adjudged the national high school player of the year.

 While heavily recruited, Campbell narrowed his choices to Houston, Oklahoma, Texas, Arkansas, and Baylor.
 After in-home visits from Barry Switzer from Oklahoma and Darrell Royal from Texas, Campbell ultimately chose Texas.
 Switzer, who unsuccessfully recruited Campbell, said in his 1989 book that Campbell was the only player he ever saw who could have gone straight from high school to the NFL and immediately become a star.